-If requested by a taxpayer, IRS employees and staff/volunteers at one of the assisted program sites should provide a reasonable accommodation to a taxpayer with a disability, or language assistance for a taxpayer with limited English proficiency.
+If requested, IRS employees and staff/volunteers at our assisted program sites should provide a reasonable accommodation to a taxpayer with a disability, or language assistance for a taxpayer with limited English proficiency.

 Taxpayer Civil Rights Publications

 The following publications help explain and reinforce the IRS commitment to protecting taxpayer civil rights:

 - Publication 4053, Your Civil Rights are Protected is displayed at all federally assisted site locations.

 - Publication 4053C, Your Civil Rights are Protected is displayed at federally conducted site locations.

 Making a Request

 If you are a taxpayer with a disability who needs a reasonable accommodation, or you have limited English proficiency and require language assistance, inform the IRS employee that you are working with about your need for assistance.
 In addition, if you encounter an individual that volunteers or works at a LITC, VITA or TCE site, inform the individual about your need for a reasonable accommodation or language assistance.

 We encourage you to work with our employees, and volunteers or staff members within our assisted programs, for help with getting a reasonable accommodation or language assistance.
 You can also contact the IRS Office of Equity, Diversity and Inclusion, Civil Rights Unit with questions about obtaining assistance by emailing us at firstname.lastname@example.org.

 The IRS Office of Equity, Diversity and Inclusion, Civil Rights Unit is tasked with upholding and protecting the civil rights of taxpayers, including individuals with a disability or limited English proficiency.
 If you have experienced discrimination by an IRS employee or staff/volunteers affiliated with one of our assisted programs, please send a written complaint (PDF) to: